Your awesome school day out on ‘rocky trails’!

 Parents see the value in the events – the entry fee is affordable, which includes all race photos and AusCycling insurance.

 The juniors will have an exciting racing experience and enjoy a fun event atmosphere together – great memories to share!
-Students will have the opportunity to test their riding ability across three skill areas on some of the most popular mountain bike trails at Welby MTB Park – Endurance, Speed and Technical Skills.
+Students will have the opportunity to test their riding ability across three skill areas on some of the most popular mountain bike trails – Endurance, Speed and Technical Skills.

 This event will launch the Rocky Trail Academy Junior Development Programme in NSW and as the “GD Champs”.
 It will be held as a continuation of the original inter-schools event held at Welby commemorating the late George Dummer, a talented junior mountain biker.
 The event was originally held by the local Southern Highlands Oxley College and Chevalier College and we are honoured that our team may play a small part in celebrating George’s memory.
 Scroll down for more information about previous GD Champs events.